conor-walker/Wellness/README.md

 Currently implemented:

 Menu system.
 Prompts user to select a 'module', which ask the user a question.
 User gives their rating, then basic feedback is offered.
+Feedback is saved against the current date in a text file, saved to the user's desktop

 Current feature plans: